← Home

 We use the quantum properties of Nitrogen-Vacancy (NV) centres in diamond, integrated with silicon photonics.
 NV centres are atomic-scale defects in diamond that are extremely sensitive to magnetic fields and can be read out with light at room temperature.

 Diamond is an ideal host: it’s robust, optically transparent at the wavelengths we use, and compatible with planar fabrication.
-By embedding NV centres in a photonic structure, we collect more signal from each defect and improve sensitivity without increasing power or complexity.
+By embedding NV centres in a photonic structure, our photonic structure is designed to collect more signal from each defect and improve sensitivity without increasing power or complexity.

 Photonic Enhancement Architecture

 Our patent-pending photonic enhancement architecture enables high sensitivity with low-power, eye-safe optical excitation.
-That allows us to produce a solid-state sensor chip using standard semiconductor fabrication (the same processes used for consumer electronics) so we can scale to volume and keep units robust and affordable.
+That is designed to enable a solid-state sensor chip using standard semiconductor fabrication (the same processes used for consumer electronics), with a path to volume scale, robustness, and affordability.

-The chip integrates the diamond with waveguides and optical interfaces on a single platform.
-That means smaller, more reliable systems: from benchtop instruments to future embedded sensors, without the bulk and cost of traditional quantum magnetometers.
+Our target architecture integrates the diamond with waveguides and optical interfaces on a single platform.
+That will mean smaller, more reliable systems, from benchtop instruments to future embedded sensors, without the bulk and cost of traditional quantum magnetometers.

 Solid State